-During this process, some of the natural sugars found in the beans are converted into CO2 gas while others are caramelized which brings out some of the flavors that we love in the coffee.
-When the roasting process is complete, the green bean will be transformed into a brown bean that's roughly 18% lighter while being 50 to 100% larger than its original state.
+During this process, a lot of the sugars found in the coffee beans are converted into CO2 gas while other sugars are naturally caramelized which brings out some of the flavors that we love in the coffee.
+When the roasting process is complete, the green bean will be transformed into a brown bean that’s roughly 18% lighter while being 50 to 100% larger than its original state.

 The 10 Stages of Roasting Coffee

 1. Green: The starting point, your coffee beans will still have their pure green essence, even as they begin to heat.